0xpr03/nitter-status/migration/README.md

 Run the following command to re-generate the entities.
-`sea-orm-cli generate entity -o entities/src --with-serde serialize`
+`sea-orm-cli generate entity -o entities/src --with-serde serialize` If you can use the precise version using
+`sea-orm-cli generate entity -o entities/src --with-serde serialize -t <table>`

 Note that you have to check for unwanted changes such as `DateTime` & `Date` types.
 These are likely replaced with String by the sea-orm CLI.
 Same with additional modules like `web`.